Nikunj6265/File_Sharing/README.md

 python manage.py collectstatic

 5. Configure WSGI Server:
-Choose a WSGI server like Gunicorn or uWSGI to serve your Django application.
+Choose a WSGI server like Gunicorn or uWSGI to serve our Django application.
 Install the chosen server and configure it.
 For example, if using Gunicorn: pip install gunicorn
 Create a Gunicorn configuration file (e.g., gunicorn_config.py) and run Gunicorn: